Calsjunior/cart/README.md

 (more keymaps can be found [here](#keymaps))
 -  Files and folders deletion
 -  Files and folders creation (coming soon)
+-  Open your favorite text editor straight from cart
 -  Auto-resize to fit terminal size

 ## Requirements